-The problem is that these tasks often help your productivity, efficiency and will save you time later on.
+The problem is that these “less important” tasks often help your productivity, efficiency and will save you time later.
 They help with networking and moving your career forward.
-They may be little tasks but they add up to a lot.
+They may be little tasks, but they add up to quite a lot.

-Clean your desk
+Declutter your desk

-Chances are you will find files that need updating or should be passed on to coworkers.
-Most likely there are a bunch of items that can be sent to the recycling bin.
-Clear the clutter and only keep what is important to your day-to-day.
+Chances are you will find documents that need updating or paperwork that’s 15 years old.
+Most likely, there are a bunch of items that can be recycled.
+Clear the clutter and only keep what is essential to your day-to-day work.

 Get your filing done

-Filing seems to be a universally unloved task.
-It always takes longer than necessary, it’s a distraction, and it is really not essential to anything you need to do in a day.
-That is, until you need to find a file and have to spend 3 hours digging through the piles that have been gathering dust.
-Depending how often you are accessing files, you may need to file as often as every month, or every week.
-No matter how often it is, make sure it gets done.
+Filing seems to be one of the most universally unloved tasks.
+It always takes longer than necessary, and it’s not essential to anything you need to do in a day.
+That is until you need to find a document and spend 3 hours digging through the piles of paper gathering dust around you.

 Digitise your business cards